 2.8.
-QMUL reserves the right to require any student to undertake a medical examination as a condition of admission, or at any time during their studies - to determine fitness to study or practise.
+QMUL reserves the right to require any student to undertake a medical examination - as a condition of admission, or at any time during their studies - to determine fitness to study or practise.
 QMUL may require full disclosure of any report on a student's fitness to study or practise.

 - 2.9.
 QMUL may require a student who has been absent as a result of illness or an infectious or contagious disease to produce medical certification confirming fitness to study or practise before being permitted to resume study at QMUL. - 2.10.
-If, after a required medical examination, a student is deemed unfit to undertake or resume study or practise then their enrolment and registration may be terminated. - 2.11.
+If, after a required medical examination, a student is deemed unfit to undertake or resume study or practise then their enrolment and registration may be terminated or the student may be advised or required to interrupt their studies. - 2.11.
 Students on medical and dental programmes shall inform the QMUL Health Centre if they are, or have reason to believe they may be, infectious carriers of any disease or condition specified by Senate, or its delegated authority, as requiring notification.